-Virginia’s about-face, effective July 1, marks a dramatic turn in the fight to abolish capital punishment in the United States.
-With public support for capital punishment waning, five other states have abolished it in the last 10 years — Illinois, Connecticut, Maryland, New Hampshire, and Colorado — replacing the death penalty with mandatory life sentences.
+Virginia’s abolition of the death penalty, effective July 1, marks a dramatic turn in the fight to abolish capital punishment in the United States.
+With public support for capital punishment waning, five other states have abolished it in the last decade — Illinois, Connecticut, Maryland, New Hampshire, and Colorado — replacing the death penalty with mandatory life sentences.

-But Virginia is the first Southern state to abolish capital punishment, and none of the other 22 states that have done so had used the death penalty with such frequency, and for so long.
+But Virginia is the first Southern state to end capital punishment.
+Moreover, none of the other 22 states that have done so had used the death penalty as long, or as often.

 If Virginia, with its historical ties to slavery and capital punishment, can abolish the death penalty, any state can.
-The same problems that motivated Virginia persist in the 27 remaining states with death penalty laws: Untenable legal costs, stark racial disparities, failure to deter violent crime, and the possibility of executing the innocent.
+The same problems persist in the 27 remaining states with death penalty laws, including Pennsylvania: Untenable legal costs, racially discriminatory applications of the law, failure to deter violent crime, and the possibility of executing the innocent.